 To make sure you’re getting accurate information, bring your home blood pressure monitor to your doctor’s office once a year.
 You can compare its readings with the readings from your doctor’s equipment.

-If you have a high risk for high blood pressure or you’re older than 40, ask for a reading every year.
+If you have a high risk for high blood pressure, are overweight, or are over age 40, ask for a reading every year.

 Call your doctor if you: